 I remember my first year in college, my roommate used to joke: if you want to know “how to gain weight fast”, then you just have to go to college.

-While we used to laugh at her joke, college life does cause a major damage on health and puts too many unwanted pounds on college students …gaining weight in college is a serious issue.
+While we used to laugh at her joke, college life does cause major damage to health and puts too many unwanted pounds on college students …gaining weight in college is a serious issue.

 In fact, a study found that about 70% of college students gain weight during college.

 It used to be thought that most of the weight gain happens during the first semester or year in college (freshman 15) mostly due to a severe lifestyle change.